lidofinance/docs/docs/contracts/staking-router.md

 ## Fee distribution

 The fee structure is set independently in each module.
 There are two components to the fee structure: the module fee and the treasury fee, both specified as percentages (basis points).
 For example, a 5% (500 basis points) module fee split between node operators in the module and a 5% (500 basis points) treasury fee sent to the treasury.
-Additionally, `StakingRouter` utilizes a precision factor of 100 * 1018 for fees that prevents arithmetic operations from truncating the fees of small modules.
+Additionally, `StakingRouter` utilizes a precision factor of 100 * 10^18 for fees that prevents arithmetic operations from truncating the fees of small modules.

-Because Lido does not account for validator performance, the protocol fee is distributed between modules proportionally to active validators and the specified module fee.
+Because the protocol does not currently account for per-validator performance, the protocol fee is distributed between modules proportionally to active validators and the specified module fee.
 For example, a module with 75% of all validators in the protocol and a 5% module fee will receive 3.75% of the total rewards across the protocol.
 This means that if the modules' fee and treasury fee do not exceed 10%, the total protocol fee will not either, no matter how many modules there are.
 There is also an edge case where the module is stopped for emergency while its validators are still active.
 In this case the module fee will be transferred to the treasury and once the module is back online, the rewards will be returned back to the module from the treasury.

 The distribution function itself works as follows: